microsoft/ivy/language.md

 The `execute` declaration says that whenever `connect` is called, action `pre_connect` should be executed first, with the same parameters.
 If any caller tries to connect a client to a busy server, the assertion will fail.
+Notice we used `require` here, so the blame for the failure is on the caller of `connect`.

 Monitors can also check the return values of actions.
 For example:

     action post_incr(inp:t) returns(out:t) = {
-        assert inp < out
+        ensure inp < out
     }

     execute post_incr after incr

 Here, we have an action `incr` that is supposed to increment a value, and we specify that the output must be greater than the input.
+Here, we use `ensure`, so the blame for any failure falls in the implementation of action `incr`.

-As a shorthand, we can write out monitor action like this:
+As a shorthand, we can write our monitor action like this:

     after c.post(inp:t) returns(out:t) {
-        assert inp < out
+        ensure inp < out
     }

 This creates a monitor action called `post.after` that is executed after `c.post`.
 Similarly, we can write:

     before connect(x:client,y:server) {
-        assert semaphore(y)
+        require semaphore(y)
     }

 If we drop the input or output parameters, they are inherited from the monitored action.
 For example:

     after c.post {
-        assert inp < out
+        ensure inp < out
     }

 This is a useful shorthand when the declaration of `c.post` is nearby, but should probably be avoided otherwise.

+We can write this:

+    around foo {
+        stmts1
+        ...
+        stmts2
+    }

+as a shorthand for this:

+    before foo {
+        stmts1
+    }

+    after foo {
+        stmts2
+    }

+At present, local variables declared in `stmts1` cannot be referenced in `stmts2`, but the intention os to make this possible, to reduce the need to use `old` in after monitors.

 ### Monitor state